 Aging at Home

 Aging at home has always been the topmost choice for most seniors who remain active and functional on their own.
 For those who require limited or zero assistance in performing daily tasks like cleaning, grooming, bathing, and more can consider sustained independent living.
-Home modifications can be done rather easily if they are living alone of just as a couple.
+Home modifications can be done rather easily if you are living alone of just as a couple.
 However, aging at home may have its risks.
 Home modifications need to be done safely to prevent falls and they may be time-consuming.
 Aging at home may also not be suitable for those who cannot leave their home to attend social events.
 This group is the most vulnerable to suffering from loneliness, helplessness, or just boredom.
 Moving into a senior independent community is still the best choice to make.

 The next continuum of care is assisted living which is best suited for seniors who need assistance but not 24-hour health support.
 Majority of people feels like assisted living is the best solution as the option provides basic assistance for daily tasks.
 Residents are given their own apartment, daily meals, and several lifestyle programs to participate in.
 Housekeeping and maintenance are also taken care of by the community’s staff.